Build your last loudspeakers yourself or let Wood Artistry build them for you

 My audio/video system has changed slowly over time as I upgraded components and added playback capabilities.

-Below is a description of what I am using today, the end of June 2011.
+Below is a description of what I was using at the end of June 2011.
 My main interest is audio, but I enjoy an occasional movie or music video, particularly if the soundtrack is appropriately scaled to the picture.

 Here are the ORION-3.3 speakers as seen from the sweet spot at the apex of an 8 foot (2.4 m) equilateral triangle.
 I sit here when I want to immerse myself in the music, my eyes closed to hear and see the auditory scene in front of me in my mind.
 My other seat is at 14 feet (4.3 m) from the loudspeakers.
 The room is 16 foot wide, has 10 foot ceilings and, including dining area, stair well, hall way and kitchen, is about 55 foot long.
 Thus it is a large acoustic space where the sound can dissipate behind me to some extend.
 Reverberation time is around 450 ms.